Vuedo/vuedo/README.md

 Vuedo is an open source project built with Laravel and Vue.js.
 It is a live example of how everything works together.

+Interested in more theory?
+Here is the [official announcement](https://dotdev.co/announcing-vuedo-an-open-source-project-built-with-laravel-and-vue-js-84f371409401).

 ## Website using Vuedo in production : [https://vuejsfeed.com/](https://vuejsfeed.com/)

 Vue.js Feed is a place where News, Tutorials, Plugins, Showcases and more things regarding Vue are handpicked and shared with the community.